edamame-course/2015-tutorials/for_review/QIIME_tutorial_part_1.md

   -  `-g C01D01_merged.log` selects an option of creating a log file.
   -  `-B` means that the input sequences do not have a barcode.
   -  `-A` is the algorithm used for assembly.
-  -  `-L` specifies the maximum length of the assembled reads, which, in truth, should be 251 bp.
+  -  `-L` specifies the maximum length of the assembled reads, which, in truth, should be 253 bp.
 This is a very important option to specify, otherwise PANDAseq will assemble a lot of crazy-long sequences.
   -  `-O` specifies the amount of overlap allowed between the forward and reverse sequences.
   -  `-t` is a quality score between 0 and 1 that each sequence must meet to be kept in the final output.
+In our experience, this is a very important parameter - we did some testing of the threshold and found that 0.9 was optimal.

   All of the above information, and more options, are fully described in the [PANDAseq Manual.](http://neufeldserver.uwaterloo.ca/~apmasell/pandaseq_man1.html).
 The log file includes details as to how well the merging went.

-### 1.4  Sanity check #1 and file inspection.
+### 1.4  Sanity check and file inspection.

 There are some questions you may be having: What does pandaseq return?
-Are there primers/barcodes on the assembled reads?
-Are these automatically trimmed?

-  It turns out, that PANDAseq, by default, removes primers and barcodes (There are also options to keep primers, please see the manual link above).
-Given that we used the default pandaseq options, how do we check to make sure that what we expect to happen actually did happen?

-Here is the barcode sequence that was used in generating these data: GTCTAATTCCGA

-  We can search for that sequence in the assembled sequence file, using the `grep` function.
+How do I know that it returned sequences the size I expect?
+Are the primers still attached?

+It turns out that we had primers/barcodes removed before we started merging, but let's pretend for a minute that we had no idea about that.
+How could we check?
+Say we know that one of the barcode sequences is: GTCTAATTCCGA

 ```
 cd pandaseq_merged_reads